seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Yet in the field to strike a battle for her;
 And if he lose her then, he's a cold coward.
 How bravely may he bear himself to win her,
-If he be noble Arcite--thousand ways!
+If he be noble Arcite - thousand ways!
 Were I at liberty, I would do things
 Of such a virtuous greatness that this lady,
 This blushing virgin, should take manhood to her